-Dr. Christopher Wells is executive director and editor of the Living Church Foundation, overseeing all of its publishing and teaching initiatives, fundraising, and staff.
+Dr. Christopher Wells is executive director and publisher of the Living Church Foundation, overseeing all of its publishing and teaching initiatives, fundraising, and staff.
 Christopher completed doctoral studies in historical theology at the University of Notre Dame and served as a lay leader in the Diocese of Northern Indiana before coming to the Living Church in 2009.
 He earned a BA at St. Olaf College and MAR at Yale Divinity School.

 He is affiliate professor of theology at the General Theological Seminary and Nashotah House Theological Seminary, where he teaches courses on Augustine of Hippo, Thomas Aquinas, and Anglican ecclesiology.
 He has published articles on Aquinas and ecclesiology in various journals, and since 2011 has served as theological consultant to the Anglican-Roman Catholic Consultation in the U.S. (ARC-USA).

 Christopher is a member of Church of the Incarnation in Dallas, and enjoys reading, running, gastronomy, Notre Dame football, and all the arts.

 With so much data and so many voices, we each have knowledge formerly hard-won by decades of specialization.
 With some new fact or temptation perpetually beckoning, we may be the superficial avatars of an A.D.D. culture.

 We need the Anglican Covenant.
 It sets forth the most plausible and coherent picture of the Church that we have seen, carefully knitting together our founding documents and the developed consensus of the last century.